upbound/function-openai/.github/ISSUE_TEMPLATE/feature_request.md

 labels: enhancement
 ---
 <!--
-Thank you for helping to improve Crossplane!
+Thank you for helping to improve Function OpenAI!

 Please be sure to search for open issues before raising a new one.
 We use issues for bug reports and feature requests.
 Please find us at https://slack.crossplane.io